What is an anorectal manometry test?

 - A gastroenterologist (doctor who cares for the stomach and intestines)

-- A Child Life specialist, who will help you during your time at the hospital.
-He or she will have lots of fun activities for you to do before the test.
+- A Child Life specialist from John Hancock Child Life and Wellness Services at MGHfC, who will help you during your time at the hospital.
+They will have lots of fun activities for you to do before the test.
 The Child Life specialist will be with you before, during and after your test to make sure you’re as comfortable as possible.

 What happens during the test?